 The Keys lie at the very southern tip of Florida, extending in a gentle arc south west to its furthest point at Key West.
 The gateway is Key Largo, a lovely resort with good snorkelling and diving, continuing to Islamorada which comprises of six islands, through to Marathon which is a great destination for families and where the photogenic seven mile bridge begins, through to the laid back resorts of the Lower Keys.
 The end point is Key West, a unique destination summed up with the strapline “Close to Perfect, Far from Normal”.
 By day, there are wholesome attractions such as diving, fishing, watersports and golf to enjoy.
 The sunset is celebrated by jugglers, musicians and street artists and the city then morphs into a hub of open air bars and world class restaurants.
 This is a very artistic city, with a thriving culture of galleries, theatres and music venues.

 South Beach is world famous for its Art Deco architecture, world class shopping and vibrant nightlife.
 Take a walking tour of the Art Deco district, stroll along the boardwalk or just sit on a terrace and watch the world go by.
 There are massive malls and fantastic range of designer and brand name shops.
 Collins Avenue is where you will find Armani and Versace, and along Ocean Drive the boutiques are funky and fashionable.
 There are ultra-cool nightclubs and “see and be seen” bars, such as LIV at the Fontainebleau and Sky Bar at the Shore Club, plus a whole host of music venues and cocktail bars to enjoy late into the night.

-If you are planning a holiday to the bright lights of Florida in 2013 or 2014, American Sky can help you to organise your perfect break.
+If you are planning a holiday to the bright lights of Florida, American Sky can help you to organise your perfect break.
 Call our Florida Specialists now.